VeejayG98/DBD-Individual-Project/README.md

 ### **Backend Code Compilation**

+To get the backend API code running, we need to do the following:

+1. Install the required packages to run the code using the following command:

+        pip3 install -r requirements.txt

+                        or

+        pip install -r requirements.txt

+2. Then we need to install the mysql-connector for python.
+Run the following command:

+        pip install mysql-connector-python

-To execute the backend API code, please run the sqlBackendAPI.py using the following command on the terminal:
+3. To execute the backend API code, please run the sqlBackendAPI.py using the following command on the terminal:

         python sqlBackendAPI.py

 ### **Frontend Code Compilation**